 LAW 896C Externship: Judicial Externships (Fall, Spring, Summer)

 Students work in federal, state, and administrative courts under the supervision of a judge or judicial law clerk.
 A full-time externship can require up to 13 units; most students take 3-5 units at a time.
-Students must attend a mandatory seminar on the first day of which is just before the start of the semester.
 Students who enroll in this course in a summer session are limited to 8 units of credit.
 Students must have completed 3 terms of law school, have completed or be concurrently enrolled in Evidence, and have a cumulative GPA of 2.5 for state trial court and 2.75 for appellate and federal court externships.
 Students must have the requisite GPA at the time of enrollment.

 Students who have completed one or more Externship clinic in prior semesters and who wish to work again in the same field of law.
 The first class meeting will be arranged via email at a time convenient for all enrollees.
 At that first meeting, the instructor will set three more meetings over the course of the semester that do not conflict with students' schedules.
 Must have Externship Program Director's permission to enroll.

 - Externship Clinic Info Sheet

 - How to Find and Secure a Placement

 - Sample of Potential Placements for All Externship Clinics

 - Clinics & Externships: Course Descriptions and Contact Information

 - Externship Placement Certification Form for New Employers